Mortal Kombat Main Character Index

 - The intro of MK9 inverts this: he's shown decapitated.

-- Oh, Crap!: When against Jason and with good reason.Ohh... freak.
+- Oh, Crap!: When against Jason in X, and in response to Leatherface's appearance in XL."Ohh... freak."

-- Older Sidekick: To his daughter in MK11, and he is completely cool with it.
+- Older Sidekick: To his daughter in 11, and he is completely cool with it.

 - Our Ancestors Are Superheroes: Johnny's bio in 9 reveals that he is descended from a race of superhuman warriors who were bred as champions for the gods.